CristianRomero1234/web-development-course/Lesson 6.1/lesson_6.1.md

 end constants
 ```

-We declare the global constants for our program, Due to pseudo code being a way to translate information to the developer, we can declare the datatype for each component of our program, in the block of `constants`,  `HTMLElement` means the datatype is an HTML Element, also `HTMLArray[HTMLElement]` means an HTML element that contains several HTML elements, if we try to "translate" some of this to javascript, it would look like:
+We declare the global constants for our program, Due to pseudo code being a way to translate information to the developer, we can declare the datatype for each component of our program.
+In the block of `constants`,  `HTMLElement` means the datatype is an HTML Element, also `HTMLArray[HTMLElement]` means an HTML element that contains several HTML elements.

+If we try to "translate" some of this to javascript, it would look like:

 ```javascript
 const calculatorContainer = document.createElement('div');//HTML: <div></div>